-The baseline report used to underpin the early partial review of the Kent Minerals & Waste Local Plan (KMWLP) adopted in September 2020 was the 'Update' dated September 20182.
-It assessed future needs for hazardous waste management capacity based on a review of Environment Agency data from the Hazardous Waste Interrogator, the Waste Data Interrogator and the Pollution Inventory.
+The baseline report used to underpin the 'early partial review' of the Kent Minerals & Waste Local Plan (KMWLP) adopted in September 2020 was the 'Update' dated September 20182.
+It assessed future needs for hazardous waste management capacity based on a review of Environment Agency held data from the Hazardous Waste Interrogator, the Waste Data Interrogator and the Pollution Inventory.
 The most current year of data available at that time related to 2016 and the report found total hazardous waste arisings from Kent to be c260,500 tonnes.
 The report included an assessment of capacity for hazardous waste management within Kent, which indicated that c216,500 tonnes of hazardous waste were managed within Kent during 2016; suggesting that net self sufficiency was close to being achieved.
-It should be noted that data on the quantity of hazardous waste managed was taken as a proxy for assessment of actual consented capacity.
+It should be noted that data on the quantity of hazardous waste managed was taken as a proxy for assessment of actual consented hazardous waste management capacity.
 Given the data used relates to tonnes of waste actually managed it is reasonable to believe that theoretical capacity would be significantly greater.
-This approach is also taken in this updated report and so it can be said that where close correspondence between quantities produced and quantities managed is found to exist it can be said with a high degree of confidence that a state of net self sufficiency exists.